-- The Recitation assignment will be the focus of our in-person meeting - In-person students should bring a laptop, tablet or other computer that will allow them to electronically complete a Google Document - You are encouraged to work collaboratively in small groups weekly (up to 5 people per group) to work through the recitation - You are encouraged to review and start working on recitation assignment before attending the inperson meeting. - Recitations will open on Google Classroom on Friday morning at 8:00 AM and will be due the following Friday at 5:00 PM most weeks of class (see schedule).
-This due date is only for students that wish to receive instructor feedback on their recitation worksheet - Video Key and Key documents for the recitation exercises will be located on D2L and will be available following the due date.
+- The Recitation assignment will be the focus of our in-person meeting - In-person students should bring a laptop, tablet or other computer that will allow them to electronically complete the assignment as a Word File on D2L.

+- You are encouraged to work collaboratively in small groups weekly (up to 5 people per group) to work through the recitation - You are encouraged to review and start working on recitation assignment before attending the inperson meeting. - Recitations will open on D2L on Friday morning at 8:00 AM and will be due the following Friday at 5:00 PM most weeks of class (see schedule).
+There is a 48-hour grace period for submission. - Video Key and Key documents for the recitation exercises will be located on D2L and will be available following the due date.
 It is the responsibility of each student to check that their recitation exercise answers are correct against the provided keys.

-2) Practice Questions
+2) EXAM REFLECTIONS